 How I can help you get even better survey results and ‘read the minds’ of your prospects…

-I’ve spent the past few months studying this survey stuff deeply…
+I’ve spent the past couple of years getting deep into this survey stuff for my clients…

-In summer 2016 I joined Ryan Levesque’s Ask Method Masterclass to get a better understanding of using surveys in marketing…
+In 2016 I joined Ryan Levesque’s Ask Method® Masterclass to get a better understanding of surveys in marketing…

-I’ve analysed live workshops and case studies, discussed tactics and principles with leading copywriters, consultants and marketers, and been implementing my takeaways for clients and partners.
+I’ve analysed live workshops and case studies, shared tactics and principles with fellow copywriters, consultants & marketers, and implemented my takeaways for clients and partners.

-I’ve discovered how Deep Dive Surveys are just the beginning of a process that’s proved hugely effective for large and small online businesses alike.
+Deep Dive Surveys have proved hugely effective for large and small online businesses alike.

 I’ve experienced first-hand how they can be used not just for uncovering crucial insights into any particular niche or market…